Proof of Factorization of Heavy Quarkonium Production in Non-Equilibrium QCD at RHIC and LHC

-Hence it is necessary to prove (NRQCD) factorization of heavy quarkonium production in color octet mechanism in non-equilibrium QCD at RHIC and LHC.

-In this paper we will prove factorization of heavy quarkonium production in non-equilibrium QCD at RHIC and LHC in (NRQCD) color octet mechanism at all order in coupling constant and to all powers in (NRQCD) heavy quark relative velocity.
+Hence it is necessary to prove factorization of heavy quarkonium production in non-equilibrium QCD.
+In this paper we will prove factorization of heavy quarkonium production in non-equilibrium QCD in (NRQCD) color octet mechanism at all order in coupling constant.

 Note that in the formulation of NRQCD an ultraviolet cutoff $\Lambda \sim M$ is introduced \cite{nrqcd}.
 Hence the ultraviolet (UV) behavior of NRQCD and QCD differ but infrared (IR) behavior of QCD and NRQCD remains same \cite{stewart}.
 Because of this reason our analysis of infrared divergences in this paper is valid for QCD as well for NRQCD.